 When I was younger, single, and didn’t have all that much responsibility in life, I was into cars and drag racing.
-There’ just something about the feeling of going fast that never got old, even if I did.
+There’s just something about the feeling of going fast that never got old, even if I did.
 When it came to engines, there was a saying: There’s No Replacement for Displacement.

-Rifles work the same way.
-There’s simply no substitute for velocity.
+Rifles work the same way– There’s simply no substitute for velocity.

 This applies in a lot of different areas of ballistics and rifle technology, and I will get to them in due time.
-For now, I want to focus on the relationship between the length of a rifle’s barrel and velocity.
-More specifically, how that relationship affects your trajectory and marksmanship.
+For now, I want to focus on the relationship between a rifle’s barrel length and velocity.

 The Role of Barrel Length